jeff-dillon/PlayMyBeats/README.md

 - Requires MS SQL Server
 - Execute the PlayMyBeats-CreateDBObjects.sql script to create the database objects
 - Execute the PlayMyBeats-LoadSampleData.sql script to load the sample data
-- Execute commands in the PlayMyBeats.sql file to test out the functionality
+- Execute the PlayMyBeats-UnitTests.sql file to test out the functionality
+- The PlayMyBeats.sql file has example commands showing how to use the stored procedures.

 ## Project Requirements